 - The left pane below the query builder section presents a visualization of your query results.
 By default, a time series plot is presented.
 You can select a different visualization method, although not all visualizations make sense for every query.
 You can click the Preview Table to switch to a tabular view of the time series returned by your query.

-- In the Visualization Type area, you can select a different visualization type: Distribution, Single Value, Map, and Honeycomb.
+- In the Visualization Type area, you can select a different visualization type: Categorical, Single Value, Map, and Honeycomb.

 - The icons in the toolbar on the right side of the page allow you to customize your chart.